 Another is to hire students and (paid) interns.
 Again, keep costs down.
 Then manage slightly harder.

 Tune in next time to find out about Radbot's setbacks...

-As mentioned about outsourcing to cut the crowdfunding bill in Power to the (outsourced) people – globalisation starts small:
+I mentioned cutting the bills in Power to the (outsourced) people – globalisation starts small:

 So yes, our PCBs may emerge from the Scandies and our video may be out of Africa, but it all comes together to support a UK-designed product to sell into Europe.

-Actually I think that we do quite well over Skype, with sometimes two or three countries in the call; better than some of my horrific politics-laden experiences in Lehman Brothers or turgid video calls in [OtherBankPlc], and the above still-born NewCo, for example.
+I think that we do well over Skype.
+Sometimes with two or three countries in the call.
+We do better than some of my horrific politics-laden experiences at Lehman Brothers.
+Or turgid video calls in [OtherBanksPlc].
+Or the start-up car-crash.
+Blech!

 Open Sauce, Outsource

-One important difference from vanilla outsourcing purely to save cash (because we don't have any but try to pay a better-than-fair rate anyway) is that some of the contributions are genuinely free, on the open source side.
-And that is a surprisingly useful way to get things done while creating a public good.
-Indeed, that 'free' work is often of a higher standard than we might be able to pay for, because someone is invested in it and cares to DoTheRightThing(TM), and may even wish to use it as a calling card with future employers for example.
+We're not just using vanilla outsourcing to save cash.
+Our open source contributions are genuinely free.
+That turns out to be a great way to get things done when creating a public good.
+Indeed, that 'free' work is often of a higher standard than we might be able to pay for.
+Why?
+Because someone is invested in it and cares to DoTheRightThing(TM).
+They may even want to use it as a calling card with future employers.